 The world model stores the needed data and gives every other part its tasks.
 It communicates and mediates between priorities.
 How often things should be updated and which part comes first is determined here.
 All data goes through this component before it continues to another component.

 Plan

-Incoming data: Initialized, Door_Found, Door_Reached, Stopped_Moving.
-Outgoing data: Initialize, Scan, Turn85, Goto_Door, Gothrough_Door, Reposition, Plan_Finished.
 For the Escape Room Challenge a plan is made for the PICO to follow.
 This is visualized below:

 Figure 2: Schematic representation of the robot planning workflow